google/WebFundamentals/src/content/en/updates/posts/2016/07/capture-stream.markdown

 var leftVideo = document.getElementById('leftVideo');
 var rightVideo = document.getElementById('rightVideo');

-leftVideo.onloadedmetadata = function() {
-  var stream = leftVideo.captureStream();
+// Set the source of one <video> element to be a stream from the other. var stream = leftVideo.captureStream();
 rightVideo.srcObject = stream;
-};
 {% endhighlight %}

 ## But why?

 The `captureStream()` method makes it possible to [record](https://developers.google.com/web/updates/2016/01/mediarecorder) or [live stream](http://www.html5rocks.com/en/tutorials/webrtc/basics/) from canvas and media elements:

-* Game play from a &lt;canvas&gt;
+* Record and stream game play from a &lt;canvas&gt;
-* Video from a camera, with content or effects added
+* Capture video from a camera, then add additional content or effects
-* Picture-in-picture from videos via a canvas
+* Create picture-in-picture effects from multiple videos via a &lt;canvas&gt;
-* Video and images (from files or a camera) combined in a &lt;canvas&gt;
+* Combine video and images (from files or a camera or both) in a &lt;canvas&gt;
-* A video played from a file
+* Live-stream video played from a file

-Essentially, `captureStream()` enables JavaScript to construct and 'inject stuff' into a [MediaStream](https://developer.mozilla.org/en/docs/Web/API/MediaStream).
+Essentially, `captureStream()` enables JavaScript to construct and "inject stuff" into a [MediaStream](https://developer.mozilla.org/en/docs/Web/API/MediaStream).

 ## The small print

-* Attempting to use `captureStream()` on media element that implements content protection via [Encrypted Media Extensions](http://www.html5rocks.com/en/tutorials/eme/basics/) will throw an exception.
-(The relevant code is [here](https://cs.chromium.org/chromium/src/third_party/WebKit/Source/modules/mediacapturefromelement/HTMLMediaElementCapture.cpp?l=31).)
+* Attempting to use `captureStream()` with a media element that implements content protection via [Encrypted Media Extensions](http://www.html5rocks.com/en/tutorials/eme/basics/) will throw an exception.

 * When capturing from a &lt;canvas&gt;, the frame rate is set when `captureStream()` is called, and it doesn't vary.
 That can be inefficient if the &lt;canvas&gt; doesn't change, but there is no way around this for the moment, and nothing (yet) planned for the `captureStream()` spec.